 Information objects

 Information object are identifiable and sharable pieces of information within a data set.
 In the model an abstract type Information is derived from the type Object.
 Although no additional properties are added, this type is useful for semantic reasons.
-Information types in a product specification can be derived from the type Information to indicate that they are information types.